The Ultimate Guide to Travel Nurse Agency Housing

 In rare cases, you might arrive to find that your travel nurse company housing is a disaster.
 Perhaps the floors are disgustingly dirty or the refrigerator is trashed.
 This scenario, while rare, most often occurs with apartments and rentals as opposed to hotels and motels.

 In this case, you should take photos and contact your agency immediately.
-You can request to have them put you up in a hotel until they rectify the problem.
+You can request that they put you up in a hotel until they rectify the problem.

 If you come upon the issue outside of normal business hours, then you may have to put yourself up in a hotel until you can speak with your company.
 If that happens, then you can request a reimbursement.
 However, there are no guarantees.